LLNL/zfp/docs/source/high-level-api.rst

 .. c:function:: size_t zfp_compress(zfp_stream* stream, const zfp_field* field)

-  Compress the whole array described by *field* using parameters given by *stream*.
+  Compress the whole array described by *field* using parameters given by *stream* and then flush the stream.
 The number of bytes of compressed storage is returned, if the stream were rewound before compression, and otherwise the current byte offset within the bit stream.
 Zero is returned if compression failed.

 .. c:function:: int zfp_decompress(zfp_stream* stream, zfp_field* field)

-  Decompress from *stream* to array described by *field*.
+  Decompress from *stream* to array described by *field* and align the stream on the next word boundary.
 Nonzero is returned upon success.

 .. c:function:: size_t zfp_write_header(zfp_stream* stream, const zfp_field* field, uint mask)